openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 You can use an OpenStack cloud instances to simulate Redfish-managed baremetal machines.
 This setup is known under the name of `OpenStack Virtual Baremetal <http://openstack-virtual-baremetal.readthedocs.io/en/latest/>`_.
-We will largely re-use its OpenStack infrastructure and configuration instructions.
+We will largely reuse its OpenStack infrastructure and configuration instructions.
 After all, what we are trying to do here is to set up the Redfish emulator alongside the
 `openstackbmc <https://github.com/cybertron/openstack-virtual-baremetal/blob/master/openstack_virtual_baremetal/openstackbmc.py>`_